Tax Year End 2024

 4. Use your Capital Gains Tax Allowance

-- The Capital Gains Allowance is a crucial consideration especially for this tax year as from the next tax year (2023/2024) the CGT allowance will be more than halving from £12,300 to £6,000, meaning if you have some Capital Gains which could be realised by the end of the tax year it may be worth making the most of the final year of the £12,300 allowance.
-Worse still, this allowance is due to be halved again for the proceeding tax year 2024/25 to just £3,000.
+- The Capital Gains Allowance is a key consideration, especially as from the next tax year (2024/2025) the CGT allowance will be halving from £6,000 to £3,000 meaning if you have some Capital Gains which could be realised by the end of the tax year it may be worth making the most of the final year of the £6,000 allowance.

 5. Dividend Allowance

-- Alongside the Capital Gains allowances those with invested assets can also benefit from their dividend allowance – currently this is £2,000 per year which can be paid to you tax-free and then above £2,000 you pay dividend tax rates (8.75%, 33.75% and 39.35%).
-This is the final year where the full £2,000 is available with next tax year the allowance reducing to £1,000 per annum and in the tax year 2024/25 the amount being only £500.
+- Alongside the Capital Gains allowances those with invested assets can also benefit from their dividend allowance – currently this is £1,000 per year which can be paid to you tax-free and then above £1,000 you pay dividend tax rates (8.75%, 33.75% and 39.35%).
+Take note that the dividend allowance will be reducing to £500 per annum in the 2024/2025 tax year.

 6. Gifting and Estate Planning